 Connecting the hoses to the moving slip joint over open sea is challenging even in calm weather.

-In a worst case the weather prevents you from doing anything and the rig goes on downtime consequently resulting in NPT/flat spots on your drilling performance curve.
+In a worst case the weather prevents you from doing anything and the rig goes on downtime consequently resulting in non-productive time (NPT)/flat spots on your drilling performance curve.

 Suggested reading: How to Optimize Goosneck Handling and MPD Handling with ClickStab

 Field proven equipment is available to reduce the risk and at the same time improve rig efficiency.
-With such equipment the operation can be completed in 10 minutes, handsfree, no work over open sea and with only one operator.
+With such equipment the operation can be:

 The equipment is relatively costly, however it adds significant value.